Gatsbywax/wax-blockchain/tokenomics/proposals/subjective-cpu-complexity-value.md

-# Desubjectifying Fee Model for WAX Blockchain Involving Complexity Estimation
+# Fee Model for WAX: Complexity Estimation

 This proposed transaction fee model aims to address the subjective nature of CPU as a resource on the WAX blockchain.
 Given that CPU calculation varies across different nodes, the model introduces an objective approach to measure and charge for transactional complexity.